 Varieties of Oriental Poppies

 It’s hard to find a bad selection of Oriental poppies, with their crepe paper petals and saturated colors.
 Some good performers include:

-- 'Black and White’ - aptly, if unimaginatively named, with clear white petals and a black center.
+- 'Black and White': Aptly, if unimaginatively named, with clear white petals and a black center

-- 'Watermelon’ - Neon pink and 24 - 30 in. tall
+- 'Watermelon': Neon pink and 24 to 30 inches tall